dom-ca/dom-ca/README.md

 # 💫 About Me:
-I love learning new technologies and develop code<br>I’m looking to collaborate on coding projects and competitions<br>I’m currently learning about DevOps and Data Science<br>Costa Rica Institute of Technology (ITCR)
+I love learning new technologies and developing code<br>I’m looking to collaborate on coding projects and competitions<br>I’m currently learning about DevOps and Data Science<br>Costa Rica Institute of Technology (ITCR)

 ## 🌐 Socials: